MicrosoftDocs/win32/desktop-src/lwef/endpointdlp-dlpnotifyclosedocumentfile.md

 ---
-description: Provides the system with information about a document before the document close operation is initiated.
+description: Provides the system with information about a document before the document file close operation is initiated.
 title: DlpNotifyCloseDocumentFile function (endpointdlp.h) ms.topic: reference
 ms.date: 03/18/2021